 A second random effect will take place once they enter the valley proper.
 Some of these are neat (no free will means everyone has to obey the commands of one randomly determined player, objects speed up and organic things slow down, cast spells become self-aware), some are stupid (grab a campaign setting from your shelf and if they leave the valley they will be on that world do not rule anything out based on ruleset or setting, stupid, telling people not to use their minds is stupid.).
 One has the option of killing off your players by starvation with no escape unless they figure out something that is counter-intuitive.
 Okay then.
 SOLVE MY NON-PUZZLE BASED ON ANTI-LOGIC OF MY OWN CREATION.
 Great adventure GM.

-You have a chance to get a mutation and they are all shit, and boring (that is to say, they offer only drawbacks without opportunities for interesting gameplay or tradeoffs), with the exception of flipper hands, which are only mostly shit.
+You have a chance to get a mutation and they are all shit, and boring (that is to say, they offer only drawbacks without opportunities for interesting gameplay or trade-offs), with the exception of flipper hands, which are only mostly shit.
 OOOWEEEEOOOH.
 Some temporal shenanigans are of course to be expected (time goes backwards or forwards within the monolith) and multiple simultaneous (and devastating defensive) weather effects at the same time are an okay idea.
 I’d give about 60% of these effects a pass.
-Some provide useful colouring and atmosphere, some provide gameplay.
+Some provide useful coloring and atmosphere, some provide gameplay.

 The organic things slow down affects combat rules putting the lie to 0-infinity as do several random encounters in the valley.
 I’m getting a used carsalesman sort of vibe here.